ou-elot/CSE185-Final-Project/README.md

 ```
 cd CSE185-Final-Project
 ```
 Download the requirements.
-QQman package requires its own command.
+QQman package download requires its own command, and will not be done with requirements.txt.
 ```
 pip install -r requirements.txt
 pip install qqman